Cold Laser Therapy Treatment at Dr. Gary Martin, Irvine Chiropractor with Our Irvine Chiropractors

 - Improved blood circulation

-- Limiting the formation of scars, which allows individuals to retain their range of motion after an injury heals
+- Limiting the formation of deep muscular scar tissue, which allows individuals to retain their range of motion while an injury heals

 - Reduced inflammation, which helps with pain, swelling and redness